PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 09:10:30
+Last updated: 2024-04-06 09:11:04
-Random Quote: The Bro Code has been around for centuries.
-Nay... whatever's more than centuries. - Barney Stinson
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin